 I currently live in Amsterdam, where I’m (slowly) learning to speak Dutch and navigate bike lanes.

 I love sharing discoveries about my newly adopted home with a worldwide English-speaking audience.
-My writing about Amsterdam has appeared in Time Out, the G Adventures blog, Ensemble Vacations publications, and Make Change.
+My Amsterdam travel writing has appeared in Time Out, Preferred Travel, Are We Europe, the G Adventures blog, Ensemble Vacations publications, and Make Change.

 For Preferred Travel magazine, I interviewed Amsterdam locals Kor Hoebe and Tessel de Heij about their favourite ways to spend a weekend in the city.
 You might not be able to follow their suggestions now, but there are some great tips for next summer.